Tamanna209/Tamanna209/README.md

 ## About Me

 I'm a **Web Developer** with a knack for building intuitive and dynamic user experiences.
-Currently based in **Mohali, India**, I'm always eager to learn new technologies and improve my skills.
+Currently based in **Delhi, India**, I'm always eager to learn new technologies and improve my skills.

 **From DOM to Deployment — The Relentless Full Stack Explorer.**